-- Monitoring the paediatric athlete. - Bio-banding.

-Resistance training as a component of rehabilitation that is appropriate to a specific injury and the individual's age and development.
-Para-Athletes Epidemiology of injury and illness in para-athletes.
-Subtypes of Cerebral Palsy, clinical manifestations and impact on health and performance.
-Health considerations for medical care of spinal cord injured athletes including bowel and bladder care, Design and implement appropriate injury and illness prevention programmes specific for para-athletes.
-Recognise and manage physical symptoms related to Cerebral Palsy that may impact on health and performance including hypertonia, dyskinesia and pressure care, skin care, thermoregulation and Autonomic Dysreflexia.
-Physical health considerations for nonambulant athletes including wheelchair users.
-Physical health considerations for upper and lower limb deficient athletes including appropriate skin hygiene and stump management. ataxia.
-Support spinal cord injured and wheelchair user athletes on strategies to maximise their health through effective bowel and bladder care, pressure area management and skin hygiene.
-Recognise, diagnose, manage and understand the performance impact of Autonomic Dysreflexia.
-Physical, mental and social health considerations for athletes with intellectual impairments.
-Physical, mental and social health considerations for Advise an athlete with an upper and/or lower limb deficiency on appropriate preventative and management strategies related to optimising skin and stump health.

-athletes with visual Develop and implement

-impairments. strategies to support

-athletes who may have

-Impact on health and thermoregulatory issues to

-performance for a range of train and compete safely in

-other para-athletic environmentally challenging

-classifiable health climates.

-conditions including

-dwarfism and neurological Maximise healthcare

-conditions including provision and performance

-multiple sclerosis. in athletes with an

-intellectual impairment

-Principles and process of including appropriate

-para-athlete classification involvement of parents and

-and categorisation in sport. carers.

-and categorisation in sport. carcis.

-Recognise and appropriately manage athletes with

-neurological conditions

-including functional

-neurological disorders and

-the impact on health and

-para-athlete classification.

-Support a para-athlete

-through classification,

-including recognition and

-management of ethical,

-governance and moral

-issues related to

-classification.

-Transgender Athletes The World Anti-Doping Apply knowledge and

-Agency (WADA) Anti-Doping consider benefits and risks

-Code / The Prohibited List of treatment and ongoing

-and how medical treatment monitoring/screening that

-for transgender athletes may be required in these

-may have anti-doping athletes.

-considerations.

-Recognise the relevance of

-The epidemiology of these performance

-transgender athlete characteristics and

-participation in sport. attributes in different sports

-1 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 2 and their interaction with

-l . and then interdetion with
+- Monitoring the paediatric athlete.

+- Bio-banding.

+- Resistance training as a component of rehabilitation that is appropriate to a

+specific injury and

+specific injury and

+the individual's age

+and development.

+5 4111 5

+Para-Athletes Epidemiology of injury and Design and implement

+illness in para-athletes. appropriate injury and

+illness prevention

+Subtypes of Cerebral Palsy, programmes specific for

+clinical manifestations and para-athletes.

+impact on health and

+performance.
+Recognise and manage

+physical symptoms related

+Health considerations for to Cerebral Palsy that may

+medical care of spinal cord impact on health and

+injured athletes including performance including

+bowel and bladder care, hypertonia, dyskinesia and

+pressure care, skin care, ataxia.

+thermoregulation and

+Autonomic Dysreflexia.
+Support spinal cord injured

+and wheelchair user

+Physical health athletes on strategies to

+considerations for non- maximise their health

+ambulant athletes including through effective bowel and

+wheelchair users. bladder care, pressure area

+management and skin

+Physical health hygiene.

+considerations for upper

+and lower limb deficient Recognise, diagnose,

+athletes including manage and understand the

+appropriate skin hygiene performance impact of

+and stump management.
+Autonomic Dysreflexia.

+Physical, mental and social Advise an athlete with an

+health considerations for upper and/or lower limb

+athletes with intellectual deficiency on appropriate

+impairments. preventative and

+management strategies

+Physical, mental and social related to optimising skin

+health considerations for and stump health.

+athletes with visual

+impairments.
+Develop and implement

+strategies to support

+Impact on health and athletes who may have

+performance for a range of thermoregulatory issues to

+, other para-athletic classifiable health conditions including dwarfism and neurological train and compete safely in environmentally challenging climates. conditions including multiple sclerosis.
+Principles and process of para-athlete classification and categorisation in sport.
+Maximise healthcare provision and performance in athletes with an intellectual impairment including appropriate involvement of parents and carers.
+Recognise and appropriately manage athletes with neurological conditions including functional neurological disorders and the impact on health and para-athlete classification.
+Support a para-athlete through classification, including recognition and management of ethical, governance and moral issues related to classification.
+Transgender Athletes The World Anti-Doping Agency (WADA) Anti-Doping Code / The Prohibited List and how medical treatment for transgender athletes may have anti-doping considerations.
+Apply knowledge and consider benefits and risks of treatment and ongoing monitoring/screening that may be required in these athletes.
+The epidemiology of transgender athlete participation in sport.
+Recognise the relevance of these performance characteristics and attributes in different sports and their interaction with safety and fair competition and injury risk for patient and fellow participants.